rahulmoorthy19/OpenAI_Deep_RL_Research/README.md

 ## OpenAI Spinning Up Module

 This is a Repository is designed to progress upon the the OpenAI road to being a RL Researcher module [link](https://spinningup.openai.com/en/latest/spinningup/spinningup.html).
 Along with this, it can also act as a code reference for future aspiring RL researchers.
 The main algorithms of which the implementation will be added to the repository are as follows-<br/>
-1. Vanilla Policy Gradient- The training implementation has been commited just the model saving and testing on other environments are yet to be done.
+1. Vanilla Policy Gradient- Done
 2. DQN
 3. A2C
 4. PPO